carolynvs/drakespec/purpose-and-goals.md

 1. A domain-specific language for declaratively defining CI/CD pipelines

-1. Runtime requirements for CI/CD platforms that execute those pipelines
+1. Requirements for software products that produce, consume, or execute those pipelines

-Open source and commercial CI/CD platforms (and related tools) are both permitted and encouraged to adopt support for this specification.
+Open source and commercial CI/CD platforms and all manner of related utilities are both permitted and encouraged to adopt support for this specification.
 By doing so, they will advance the spec authors' three primary (and inter-related)
 objectives:

 1. Enabling pipeline portability